-- 1. Protect Wildlife Habitat - 1.1 Focus restoration and preservation activities on sites that contain endangered and threatened species, have been identified as Illinois Natural Areas Inventory sites, or on sites that contain high quality natural resources that will provide enhanced habitat for a variety of animals and plants. - 2.
-Preserve Wetlands, Prairies and Forests - 2.1 Continue to identify and protect lands that will preserve Lake County's natural heritage. - 3.
-Expand Existing Preserves - 3.1 Protect our public investment by acquiring land and easements around existing Forest Preserves to serve as buffers from adverse impacts. - 4.
-Save New Large Preserves - 4.1 Identify and develop preservation options to protect large tracts of land appropriate for permanent protection.
+- 1. Protect Wildlife Habitat - 1.1 Focus restoration and preservation activities on sites that contain endangered, and threatened and rare species, have been identified as Illinois Natural Areas Inventory sites, large complexes or on sites that contain high quality natural resources identified in the GIMS that will provide enhanced habitat for a variety of animals and plants. - 2.
+Preserve Land and Water Resources Wetlands, Prairies and Forests - 2.1 Continue to protect lands that will preserve Lake County's natural heritage: by maintaining and enhancing the ecological integrity of the County's lands and waters that provide ecological services to the residents of Lake County